Zship135/SQL-Data-Warehouse/README.md

 **Code**

-We will use data definition language (DDL) to write a script to create tables for our data.
+We will use data definition language (DDL) to write a [script](scripts/ddl.sql) to create tables for our data.
+The data from the CSV was imported using the built-in import feature in PGAdmin.